-6. Can MCPs use their own Risk Stratification and Segmentation (RSS) methodology once the PHM Service's RSS functionality is available and vetted?
+7. Can MCPs use their own RSS. methodology once the PHM Service's RSS functionality is available and vetted?

 Yes, MCPs are allowed to use their own RSS methodologies to supplement the PHM Service's statewide risk tiers.
 However, MCPs will be required to use the PHM Service's risk tiers, at a minimum, to assess any members identified as high risk through the PHM Service.
 The assessment process must include identifying any needs and connecting members to appropriate services.
-Further details of the required use of the PHM Service risk tiers will be published prior to statewide launch in Q3 2023.
+Further details of the required use of the PHM Service risk tiers will be published prior to statewide launch

-- 7. Since DHCS plans to launch the PHM Service statewide in Q3 2023, what assessment and Risk Stratification and Segmentation (RSS) processes will MCPs need to have in place, before transitioning to the PHM Service's new RSS model? - RSS:
+8. Since DHCS plans to launch the PHM Service statewide, what assessment and Risk Stratification and Segmentation (RSS) processes will MCPs need to have in place, before transitioning to the PHM Service's new RSS model?

+RSS: